-Not to be confused with the present participle, this structure combine the te form with the verb “to exist” for inanimate objects.
+Not to be confused with the present participle, this structure combines the te form with the verb “to exist” for inanimate objects.

 Whereas the te form and the verb いる creates the present participle, the te form with ある expresses that an action has been completed.
 In other words, you’ve done the action and then it exists.

 This is not to be confused with the simple past tense of the verb; although very often the meaning is essentially the same.
-There are two important difference.
+There are, however, two important difference.

 - This structure can only be used with transitive verbs because it expresses a state of completion regarding an action that someone has taken (not necessarily yourself).